PriyankaKhire/ProgrammingPracticePython/YouTube/README.md

 Reason why I have 3 different databases for user content, video content, metadata content is because there are 3 different data types here.
 1) videos 2) Text/objects (for user data) 3) Image data (metadata may contain thumbnail images).</br>
 So each database represents a storage system</br>
 We can use different storage systems for different types of data</br>
+Why are we doing this ?</br>
+It’s recommended to store large static files like videos and images separately as it has better performance and is much easier to organize and scale. </br>
 <h3>Database design</h3>
 The service is read heavy.</br>
 So we need to design a database server that can fetch content fast.</br>